-David Harvey, Co-head
+David Harvey, Co-founder

 His experiences with existing software models, which are typically between 15 and 30 years old, led him to conclude that he could dramatically improve upon current solutions (none of which were built for the current market place) through innovative architecture, APIs and cloud hosting.

-Hugo Thorman, Director
+Hugo Thorman, Co-founder

 Hugo founded Seccl alongside David.
 Formerly Hugo was Chief Executive of the Ascentric Wrap Platform which he launched in 2007 and grew to £9.7bn of assets.
 Before that he was Chairman of James Hay, launching the James Hay Platform in 2003.